 Organise a Big Lunch

-You could ask everyone to bring something to share, odd numbers bring savory, evens sweet, or keep it simple and safe and just ask people to bring their own lunch.
-If you have the time, take a look at some simple recipes shared by our ambassadors and Big Lunchers.
-And check out our Top Tips for a Safe Big Lunch too.
+You could ask everyone to bring something to share, odd numbers bring savoury, evens sweet, or keep it simple and ask people to bring their own lunch.
+If you have the time, take a look at some easy recipes shared by our ambassadors and Big Lunchers.

 - Set a time for lunch — so that everyone comes out at the right moment

 - Organise some music – you could see what local talent there is and organise a local live performance or sing along!

 - Worried about the weather?
 Here’s our guide to battling the elements on Big Lunch day

 - Need insurance for your Big Lunch?
 Read our guide on how to get insurance sorted.